Visiting Iceland in February | The Ultimate Guide

 Laugardalslaug swimming pool in Reykjavik

-Public swimming pools in Iceland are a popular meeting place.
-Icelanders go swimming after work, on the weekends, and whenever they feel like relaxing with friends.
+Public swimming pools in Iceland are popular meeting places.
+Icelanders go swimming after work, on weekends, and whenever they want to relax with friends.

-Soaking in an outdoor heated pool while the air temperature is near or below freezing is one of the most unique and authentic experiences you'll have in Iceland.
-If you're planning a visit to Iceland in February, make sure to include it in your itinerary!
+Soaking in an outdoor heated pool while the air temperature is near or below freezing is one of the most unique and authentic experiences you can have in Iceland.
+If you plan to visit Iceland in February, include it in your itinerary.

 Snorkeling in February in Iceland

-In February, going on snorkeling tours in Iceland may seem like an activity only for daredevils.
-But with modern drysuit equipment, it becomes possible for almost anyone.
+In February, going on snorkeling tours in Iceland may seem like it's only for daredevils.
+With modern drysuit equipment, it becomes possible for almost anyone.

 Snorkeling in Silfra is magical in winter

-The only thing that can make this activity more wonderful is being surrounded by snow and ice while you swim.
+The only thing that makes this activity more wonderful is being surrounded by snow and ice while you swim.
 Snorkeling in a winter wonderland is a unique opportunity that can only be experienced in very few places worldwide.
-Moreover, there are even fewer snorkeling locations directly between two dividing tectonic plates!
+There are even fewer snorkeling locations directly between two dividing tectonic plates.

-It's also possible to go on diving tours in Silfra, but the participants must be qualified drysuit divers or have ten officially logged drysuit dives over the past two years.
-The conditions to snorkel in Silfra are as follows (though they may vary slightly between tour providers):
+It is also possible to go on diving tours in Silfra, but participants must be qualified drysuit divers or have 10 officially logged drysuit dives over the past two years.
+Conditions to snorkel in Silfra may vary slightly between tour providers, but generally include:

 • You must be over 16 years old